InQuest/sandboxapi/README.rst

 Notes
 -----

-For more information on this library and the services it supports, check out the `release annoucement`_ on the InQuest blog.

 You may also be interested in `malsub`_, a similar project with support for a number of online analysis services.